Join our LIVE Junteenth events and enjoy videos of past Juneteenth performers!

 Live Virtual Concert with Calvin Earl

 June 17, 2021 at 7PM via Zoom (Free).
 Acclaimed musician and storyteller, Calvin Earl creates programs that connect the history of America’s musical heritage to its roots in African American Spirituals.
-Register here!
+Watch here!

 June 19, 2021 11am-12:30pm In Person & via YouTube (Free).
 The Arts Center will be hosting a special story telling event in honor of Juneteenth with Dr. Dena Jennings and Michael Carter, Jr. Dr. Jennings will share her family history (and her journey to connect with that history) through the song Camp Nelson Blues.
 Mr. Carter will share the stories of his family’s farm and the contributions of Africans and African Americans to agriculture.
 Register to to attend in person here or watch virtually here.